 Before we had giant pharmaceutical companies producing all kinds of medicines (and the Food and Drug Administration regulating them), people used solutions directly extracted from plants and other natural resources to promote better health.
 Unfortunately, some people also grossly oversold “miracle cures” or peddled products with blatantly misleading or incorrect labels – hence the clichéd “Snake Oil Salesman”.

-As for the effectiveness of the oils, I personally don’t think essential oils should ever take the place of a nutrient dense diet, but I think well-made oils from a reputable source can help aid the body in recovery and promote better health.
-I’ve learned ways they can be used in combination with the right diet to help support the body.
+I personally don’t think essential oils should ever take the place of a nutrient-dense diet, but I think well-made oils from a reputable source can be a fabulous tool to use alongside diet, lifestyle, detox, etc. to help aid the body in recovery and promote better health.

 I encourage you to do your own homework.
 There are tens of thousands of research articles explaining the benefits of pure essential oils.